AshHu/lsdRadixSort/About.md

 	$ make run input=f.txt output=g.txt

+Here

+* f.txt is the input file
+* g.txt is output file

 Then choose whether to run lsd using pointers or swap

 	Please select technique for sorting: